itstinghua/itstinghua.github.io/_pages/Echo.md

       </h2>

       <p>
-        For those who have been underestimated, yet continue to follow their own dreams.
+        <strong>For those who have been underestimated, yet continue to follow
+        their own dreams.</strong>
       </p>

       <p class="echo-quote">